 TIPS on How to Take a Detox Bath

-For those on The GAPS Diet
+For those on The GAPS Diet or other wellness diets

 Most people benefit from detox baths.
 In this modern age, with toxins bombarding our bodies, detoxing is recommended for most.
 I mention GAPS as part of my personal story and also to help many of you who are on the GAPS diet, so you don’t miss this piece like I did.